GuidesApril 1, 2025

 Ticket stubs appeal to collectors for many reasons.
 They're tangible pieces of history that connect you directly to events.
 They're relatively affordable compared to other memorabilia categories.
 They're easy to store and display.
 And the market is still developing, meaning there are genuine deals to be found.

 Many people start collecting ticket stubs accidentally — saving their own stubs from events they attend.
 Over time, this evolves into actively seeking out stubs from historic events, favorite teams, or specific eras.
+The emotional connection is immediate and powerful.
+Hold a ticket stub from the 1969 Woodstock festival or Game 6 of the 1975 World Series, and you're literally holding a piece of that moment.

 Finding Ticket Stubs to Collect